contentstack/cli/packages/contentstack-auth/README.md

   $ csdx auth:tokens:remove [-a <value>] [-i]

 FLAGS
-  -a, --alias=<value>  Token alias
+  -a, --alias=<value>  Alias (name) of the token to delete.
-  -i, --ignore         Ignore
+  -i, --ignore         Ignores if the token is not present.

 DESCRIPTION
   Removes selected tokens